 - Help your doctor, by giving directions for your care.

-Visit our Resources page for more information about advance directives and links to other helpful websites.
+See our resources for more information about advance directives and links to other helpful websites.